aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 ### 2. Creating a Cognito User Pool

 Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
-In this step, we'll create a Cognito user pool for use with our Wild Rydes app.
+In this step, we'll create a Cognito user pool for our Wild Rydes app.

 #### High-Level Instructions

 Use the AWS console to create an Amazon Cognito User Pool requiring e-mail verification.

+**Note**: The console's region will default to the last region you were using previously.
+Change this to the same region where you launched your CloudFormation pre-requisite stack.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>